Explain why the Wi-Fi 6 connectivity standard promises superior performance compared to current wireless networks.

 In detail, for those interested!

-Better management of connected devices
+Better management of a large number of connected devices simultaneously.

 Did you know?